Darker97/Reddit-SQL-Databases/Text/Assign2_Report.md

 select count(id) as amount from Comments where user ='USER';
 ```
 ####Motivation
-This Query is quite effective because it only has to analyze one table.
+This Query is quite effective because it works by using only one table.

 ###2